only-entertainment/rmonitor/README.md

 # RMonitor Client

+### WIP: Still very much a work in progress, the parser gets most of the messages.
+Be forewarned!

 ### What is this?

 A Python library for parsing the RMonitor timing protocol used in the live timing of automotive and karting events.